 Evaluating explanations for conformity

-RESEARCH SUPPORT (NORMATIVE SOCIAL INFLUENCE): There is research support for the notion of ISI.
-Jenness (1932) asked participants to individually estimate the number of white beans in a jar, before discussing their answers as a group.
-Jenness found that when the participants were given a second opportunity to individually estimate the number of white beans, most of them changed their original answer and brought their original estimate closer to the group estimate.
-This suggests that the participants changed their original answer because they believed that the group had more knowledge collectively, and was more likely to be right, thus demonstrating the power of informational social influence.
+RESEARCH SUPPORT FOR INFORMATIONAL SOCIAL INFLUENCE:Â There is strong research support for informational social influence.
+Jenness (1932) asked participants to estimate the number of white beans in a jar individually before discussing their answers in groups.
+When given a second opportunity to estimate individually, most participants changed their original answers, bringing them closer to the group estimate.
+This suggests that participants conformed because they believed the group had more knowledge collectively and was more likely to be correct, demonstrating the power of informational social influence.

 Â